 Using fresh strawberries is really the key to the most amazing flavor here.
 This strawberry frosting is delicious on anything, but especially this Vegan Gluten-Free Vanilla Cake!
 This cake strawberry frosting is perfect for little girls, or little boys, or big girls and boys, birthdays!

-CAKE STRAWBERRY FROSTING
+STRAWBERRY FROSTING FOR CHOCOLATE CAKE

 COCONUT BUTTER FROSTING